-Carole Baskin claims Homeland Security have found her ex-husband "alive and well" in Costa Rica
+Carole Baskin responds to claims that Homeland Security have found her ex-husband "alive and well"

 Baskin stopped by ITV’s This Morning earlier today (November 18) to discuss how she was portrayed in the series.
 “They said we just want your answer on this so that we can lay that to rest.
 That’s not what they did, they turned it into this huge mystery,” she said.

-She then claimed that the second series of Tiger King brought about a communication from Homeland Security informing her that they had found Lewis and that he was “alive and well” and living in Costa Rica.
+She then revealed that the second series of Tiger King brought about a communication from Homeland Security claiming they had found Lewis “alive and well” and living in Costa Rica.

 “But I tell you what, one of the really exciting things that came out of Tiger King 2 is that they produced a letter from Homeland Security and it says that a special agent in charge with the FBI at Homeland Security reached out to the sheriff’s detective George Fernandez, which means this had to have happened after 2002, because Homeland Security wasn’t even around until 2002,” she said.